dandlezzz/active_conformity/README.md

 diesel_engine.remove_coformity_rule!(:size)

 ```
-The bang here will run a save!, without the bang the diesel engine will still need to save in order to persist.
 Additionally, if you want to remove all of the conformity sets for a conformable, you can do the following:

 ```ruby
 diesel_engine.remove_rules!
 ```
-Again this method can be used with or without a bang!

 ##
 ## Development